 As mentioned earlier in this article, monocrystalline solar panels generally tend to be more efficient in terms of performance as compared to polycrystalline options.

-Monocrystalline silicon panels produce about 190W per one square meter.
+Monocrystalline silicon panels produce about 190W per square meter.
 On the other side, polycrystalline silicon solar panels generate a lower efficiency of 180W per square meter.

 Monocrystalline solar panels tend to take up less space since they do not have to cover the energy output.